 There are two kinds of student loans: subsidized and unsubsidized.
 Subsidized loans are loans for undergraduate students with financial need, as determined by your cost of attendance minus expected family contribution and other financial aid (such as grants or scholarships).
 Subsidized loans do not accrue interest while you are in school at least half-time or during deferment periods.

 Unsubsidized loans are loans for undergraduate and graduate students and unlike subsidized loans, they are not based on financial need.
 Eligibility is determined by your cost of attendance minus other financial aid (such as grants or scholarships).
 Interest is charged during in-school, deferment, and grace periods.
 Unlike a subsidized loan, you are responsible for the interest from the time you receive the unsubsidized loan until it is paid in full.

 Additionally, there is something called “loan consolidation” which is when you combine all of your student loans (if you have taken out more than one) so that you can get a lower interest rate or monthly payment.
 You also have the option of extending the life of the loan, meaning you have more time to pay back the money you borrowed.
 Keep in mind that doing this will result in an increased interest rate because you will be paying back the loan for a longer period of time.
-If you choose to consolidate your federal student loans, do so via the federal government instead of a private student loans servicer because with a private loan you will no longer be eligible for student loan debt forgiveness programs.
+If you choose to consolidate your federal student loans, do so via the federal government instead of a private student loan servicer because with a private loan you will no longer be eligible for student loan debt forgiveness programs.

 Federal student aid

 The Free Application for Federal Student Aid (FAFSA) is used by American citizens and permanent residents to apply for financial aid from the US federal and state governments.
 International students are not eligible for federal student aid in the US, however, your university may ask you to complete the FAFSA so that they have an idea of your financial need.
 If this is the case for you, you should also ask the school what else you need to submit if you require financial assistance.